Lanchon/haystack/README.md

 - `bulk-patch-builder\build-all`: build all haystack patches.
 For each haystack patch, build all its DexPatcher patches to check that they compile, and then dry-run apply the resulting binary patches to check that they apply cleanly.
 For each haystack patch, do these build and dry-run apply tests repeatedly against each framework version that the haystack patch supports.
 Finally, for each haystack patch, build and publish a binary patch against its canonical framework version.
 - `bulk-patch-builder\dedex-all`: ahead-of-time dedex for all reference Android frameworks.

-The resulting log of the bulk-build process can be found [here] (https://github.com/Lanchon/haystack/blob/master/patches/bulk-patch-builder.log).
+The resulting log of the bulk-build process can be found [here](https://github.com/Lanchon/haystack/blob/master/patches/bulk-patch-builder.log).

-(Please note that, to avoid bulk, the reference Android frameworks [are not committed to this repo] (https://github.com/Lanchon/haystack/blob/master/bulk-patch-builder/.gitignore).)
+(Please note that, to avoid bulk, the reference Android frameworks [are not committed to this repo](https://github.com/Lanchon/haystack/blob/master/bulk-patch-builder/.gitignore).)

 ### Ok, I said I wanted to try this thingy already!